 LP: Everyone wants to participate in our projects and they really enjoy them.
-But they require a lot of time and effort to make them happen, so we need more participation from the people who want these kind of initiatives as well as companies, brands and associations interested in what we are doing.
+But they require a lot of time and effort to make them happen, so we need more participation from the people who want these kinds of initiatives as well as companies, brands, and associations interested in what we are doing.
 And of course, money is always the biggest challenge.

 UJ: Something we ask all of our Urban Insiders: name your top 3 spots to eat and drink in Singapore.

 Don’t miss Urban Design Festival happening on 15 – 17 March.
 Get your tickets now!